ujnzxw/oh-my-earth/README.md

 **oh-my-earth** differs in that:

-* It doesn't install python3 and extra python packages, python2.7 is enough
+* It doesn't install python3 and extra python packages, python2.7 is enough and is default version for most OS
 * The installation procedure is simplify
 * More easier to customization by yourself